Israel Resumes Gaza Cease-Fire Negotiations as Hezbollah Threatens in North

 An Israeli delegation arrived in Cairo on July 17, according to Egyptian airport officials, to continue cease-fire talks.

-International mediators continue to push Israel and Hamas toward a phased ceasefire deal that would halt the fighting and free about 120 hostages, or hostage bodies, still held by the terrorist group in Gaza.
+International mediators continue to push Israel and Hamas toward a phased cease-fire deal that would halt the fighting and free about 120 hostages, or hostage bodies, still held by the terrorist group in Gaza.

 The Israeli delegation includes six officials.

-Israel has ramped up its attacks on Hamas in the last few weeks, both in Rafah in southern Gaza—once seen as the group’s last redoubt—and further north in and around Khan Yunis and Gaza City.
+Israel has ramped up its attacks on Hamas in the past few weeks, both in Rafah in southern Gaza—once seen as the group’s last redoubt—and further north in and around Khan Yunis and Gaza City.

-Israeli Defense Minister Yoav Gallant told U.S. Secretary of Defense Lloyd Austin overnight that military operations in the Gaza Strip have created conditions that would enable a hostage deal to be reached, according to Mr. Gallant’s office.
+Israeli Defense Minister Yoav Gallant told Secretary of Defense Lloyd Austin overnight that military operations in the Gaza Strip have created conditions that would enable a hostage deal to be reached, according to Mr. Gallant’s office.

 “IDF operations in Gaza have led to the conditions necessary to achieve an agreement for the return of hostages, which is the highest moral imperative at this time,” Mr. Gallant said, according to his office’s statement.

 Israel on July 17 released 13 Palestinian prisoners who were then transferred to a hospital in the central Gaza Strip for treatment.
-Palestinian prisoners who have been released have accused Israel of mistreating and torturing them—allegations Israel denies.
+Palestinian prisoners who have been released have accused Israel of mistreating and torturing them—allegations that Israel denies.

-Reporting more than nine months after the attack, the group said the crimes included “deliberate and indiscriminate attacks against civilians and civilian objects; willing killing of persons in custody; cruel and other inhumane treatment; sexual and gender-based violence; hostage taking; mutilation and despoiling of bodies; use of human shields; and pillage and looting.”
+Reporting more than nine months after the attack, the group stated that the crimes included “deliberate and indiscriminate attacks against civilians and civilian objects; willing killing of persons in custody; cruel and other inhumane treatment; sexual and gender-based violence; hostage taking; mutilation and despoiling of bodies; use of human shields; and pillage and looting.”

-Hamas rejected the report as “lies and blatant bias” favoring Israel and demanded the group withdraw its report and apologize.
+Hamas rejected the report as “lies and blatant bias” favoring Israel and demanded that the group withdraw its report and apologize.

 Israel’s Northern Front